What to Know About Planning Wedding Timelines

 MEET KATE – A WEDDING + ELOPEMENT PHOTOGRAPHER

-Greetings, if you’re new here, I’m Kate Tutty, a Vancouver Island Wedding Photographer specialized in elevated documentary style photography and film.
+If you’re new here, welcome — I’m Kate Tutty, a Vancouver Island wedding photographer specializing in elevated documentary-style photography and film.

 BOOK A CALL